Dipsingh/dipsingh.github.io/_posts/2024-12-31-Transistor-Advances.md

 however, they demand more complex fabrication steps, tighter layout constraints, and innovations in spacer and contact engineering, as well as potential changes to standard-cell design.
 Overall, GAA represents a key evolution in transistor architecture, pushing beyond the limits of FinFET scaling to continue delivering improvements in performance, leakage control, and power efficiency.

-TSMC 2NM technology will be based on Gate All Around transistors([TSMC Details Its High-End “2nm Process”, Revealing Massive Performance & Efficiency Improvements](https://wccftech.com/tsmc-details-its-high-end-2nm-process-revealing-performance-efficiency-improvements/#:~:text=TSMC's%20%22N2%20Nanosheet%22%20Implementation%20Has,the%20highlight%20of%20the%20briefing.)).
+TSMC 2NM technology will be based on Gate All Around transistors [TSMC Details Its High-End “2nm Process”, Revealing Massive Performance & Efficiency Improvements](https://wccftech.com/tsmc-details-its-high-end-2nm-process-revealing-performance-efficiency-improvements/#:~:text=TSMC's%20%22N2%20Nanosheet%22%20Implementation%20Has,the%20highlight%20of%20the%20briefing.).

 ## CFET: Stacking pMOS and nMOS for True 3D